Franco-Algerian war (1681–1688): Bombardment of Algiers (1682)

 In 1677, following an explosion in Algiers and several attempts on his life, Dey Mohammed Trik escaped to Tripoli, leaving Algiers to Baba Hassan.
-Just one years into his rule he was already at war with one of the most powerful countries in Europe, the Kingdom of France.
+Just one year into his rule he was already at war with one of the most powerful countries in Europe, the Kingdom of France.
 In 1682 France bombarded Algiers for the first time.
 The outcome of the operation is difficult to assess.
 Around 500 Algerians were killed, and fifty buildings demolished.
 The French fleet succeeded in inflicting serious damage on the port and city of Algiers, without suffering any major losses itself, and it forced the Dey to sue for peace.
 However Duquesne's mission had been to secure Dey's complete submission, which time and the weather had not permitted.
 When Louis XIV learned on 11 October that the mission had not achieved its aim, he made his displeasure clear.
 He nevertheless realised the overwhelming effect that relatively few bombs - some 280 - had had on the city.
 During the French bombardments which followed, in 1683, 1684 and 1688, Duquesne and then Tourville, would force the Dey to free all the Christians he held in slavery, but they did not succeed in ending the corsair war waged by the Regency of Algiers against European merchant vessels in the Mediterranean.

 The Jews of Marseilles were suspected of passing warnings to their co-religionists in Algiers about the impending French assault, and this led to their being temporarily expelled from the city.

 The next year, Duquesne sailed again to bombard Algiers for the second time.